robb-j/dashund/README.md

 ## Project components

 - A CLI for managing widgets within zones
-- A CLI for authenticating third party services
+- A CLI for authenticating third party services and storing tokens
-- An API for reading widgets and authorizations (authz)
+- An API for reading widgets and tokens
 - An API for scaffolding an http API with socket based subscriptions
 - UI components for rendering widgets
 - UI tools for subscribing to sockets and re-rendering

 In this document:

-- Authentication (authn) is the process of prooving who you are.
+- Authentication (authn) is the process of proving who you are.
 - Authorization (authz) is the proof you received when authentication.

 ## How it should work

 There will be a CLI for configuring widgets in groups (zones) and authenticating with third party services.
-There will be an API library for reading in widget/authorization files and scaffolding an api with web sockets.
+There will be an API library for reading in widget/token files and scaffolding an api with web sockets.
 There will be a UI library for rendering widgets which subscribe to the api's web sockets.

 ## CLI Usage